Fundator/ait-2017/README.md

 - ***How to submit code***
 All tournament submissions are done through GitHub.
 This section explains how.
 - ***Sample bot: API documentation***
 Fundator provides a boilerplate bot written in Python.
-The sample code handles client/server connectivity, message parsing, automation compliance with regards to files/folder structure  etc. You just need to replace the (very) simple AI with your own!
+The sample code handles client/server connectivity, message parsing, automates compliance with regards to files/folder structure  etc. You just need to replace the (very) simple AI with your own!
 - ***Sample bot: Pseudo-code edition&trade;***
 A walkthrough of the sample bot in pseudo-code form.